77Vincent/toggling/README.md

 ### Instance functions
 ##### disable()
-* Remove all event listener from trigger elements.
+* Remove all event listener from triggering elements.

 ```js
 var toggling = new Toggling({